 Sensing the appeal of the Weekapaug beach community, the Buffums constructed the Inn on a prominent spit of land between the Atlantic Ocean and salt pond that offered stunning, panoramic views.
-With the goal to attract more families like themselves, the Buffums exuded hospitality, welcoming guests at the front door with cheer and genuine warmth.
+With the goal to make it a resort in Rhode Island for families like themselves, the Buffums exuded hospitality, welcoming guests at the front door with cheer and genuine warmth.

 This camaraderie, coupled with the Inn’s spectacular location and carefree schedule of boating, swimming, sporting and socializing, quickly made the Inn a popular destination for guests from throughout New England and beyond.
 The Buffums found themselves expanding the Inn from its initial capacity of 30 to a space where more than 100 guests could appreciate their renowned hospitality.
 Like migrating birds, Inn guests returned year after year, filling the place to its rafters.

 The Buffums welcomed guests at the front door with genuine warmth.

 Because of the precariousness of its beachfront location, the Buffums rebuilt on a more sheltered site on the western shore of Quonochontaug Pond after the original building was damaged by the hurricane of 1938.
 The family’s farsighted wisdom to protect the barrier beach, which included convincing other landholders who had lost homes to rebuild back from the dunes, has resulted in a privately owned, secluded enclave in an unparalleled setting that has changed only minimally, with many of its cottages dating back to the early days of Weekapaug, still occupied by descendants of original families.
 The place retained its beauty, serenity, and coastal character, and the annual migration to the Inn continued for decades.